Fr0stbyteR/faust-ui/README.md

 4. `componentDidMount` method is called by a component's parent group, the component now have all its DOM elements connected to the page.
 Thus their `getBoundingRect` method can be used in order to justify and draw canvas etc. It should also bind events to state changes in this phase.

 A more detailed description of UI component class can be found in `./src/components/Component.ts`

+## Versioning
+You'll have to raise the package version number in `package.json` for `npm run update` to properly work.